 If you are planning on moving to Bloomington, it’s only natural that you’d want to learn more about it before moving there.
 Let’s take a look and see what it’s like to live in Bloomington, Indiana.

 Bloomington boasts a rich economy.
-Unemployment rate is less than 4%.
+The unemployment rate is less than 4%.
 There are many job opportunities in Bloomington and it attracts all kinds of skilled workers.
-There are a lot of available jobs in science and arts, sales, education, construction and production.
+There are a lot of available jobs in science and arts, sales, education, construction, and production.
 Bloomington is a hot-spot for small businesses.
 According to Forbes magazine, Bloomington made the cut for one of the top cities to open a small business and a pleasant place for Work-Home balance.
 One major factor contributing to this success is that Bloomington is the home to Indiana University Kelley School of Business.
 It brings the local business scene to a whole new level.

 Sense of Community: